wp-plugins/mobile-smart/readme.txt

 This has been tested with the Wordpress Mobile Pack transcoder and is noted to be compatible, though the list of mobile devices are different between the two.

+= How to switch and style for Tablets =

+Go to the Mobile Theme tab in the Settings->Mobile Smart admin page, and enable / disable tablet support.

+If you wish to serve up different styles for tablets, you'll have to modify your template to use the template tags to detect:

+`<?php
+/* add additional stylesheet for certain mobile types */ global $mobile_smart;
+// add stylesheets dependent on header if ($mobile_smart->isTierTablet())
+{
+  wp_enqueue_style('mobile-tablet', get_bloginfo('stylesheet_directory')."/css/tablet.css");
+}
+?>`

+You can use the same template tag (isTierTablet()) to display additional content (such as sidebars, etc).

 = How do I use the Manual Switcher? =

 You have the option of the following: